km16/systemconvert.py/README.md

-## info
+## Info

-this script served as our team's final project during documentation week
+This script served as our team's final project during documentation week.

-it's absolute garbage and kept only for nostalgic reasons
+It's garbage and kept only for nostalgic reasons, so please disregard.